mmakowski/backpack-talk/speaker-notes.md

 * Backpack will provide a better way.
 New constructs to compose modules without hackery.
 * Haskell already has structures -- those are existing modules.
-* Signature modules: `hsig` extension, just function types, and type declarations, no definitions
+* Signature modules: `hsig` extension, just function types, and type declarations, no definitions.
+The declarations are also called "holes".
 * Key difference to ML modules: no functors.
 Instead, modules can depend on signatures, and implementations are mixed in at compile time.

 TODO: making it practical: cabal